 Failing septic systems a cause for concern

 Michigan is the only state in the nation without uniform standards governing how on-site sewage treatment systems are designed, built, installed and maintained.
-Filling this gap, health officials say, would address the single biggest problem with septic systems: The lack of maintenance.
+Filling this gap, health officials say, would address the single biggest problem with septic systems: the lack of maintenance.
+Skip ahead to some simple tips homeowners can follow to protect their septic systems.

 The State of Michigan estimates that roughly half of its rivers and streams exceed the safety standard for concentrations of E. coli bacteria.
 Escherichia coli (E. coli) is a type of bacteria that serves as a key water quality indicator.
 Because E. coli grows naturally in the gastrointestinal tract of warm-blooded animals and humans, its presence in a water sample tells us that fecal pollution has reached that water source by some means.